What Type of BVI Boat Charter Do You Want?

 These moonlight festivities have been lighting up Trellis Bay since the late 1980s.
 It all started thanks to a local surfer who decided to throw these legendary parties at Bomba’s Surfside Shack.
 From there, the party fever spread like wildfire, and now, it’s bigger and better than ever.

 Get ready for a mind-blowing experience because these parties are hosted at multiple venues now.
-That means more live music, more bonfires, more fire dancers, more arts and crafts, and of course, more finger-licking BBQ options.
+That means more live music, more bonfires, more fire dancers, more arts and crafts, and, of course, more finger-licking BBQ options.
 It’s a sensory overload.

 January Karl Merklein Art Show Love City Live! | February Manhattan Yacht Club Trophy Sweethearts of the Caribbean & Classic Yacht Regatta Governors Cups | March Anegada Kite & Paddle Festival BVI Spring Fest Spanish Town Fisherman’s Jamboree |